Cedric Alexander: Cruiserweight division (2016–2018)

-Championship pursuits (2019–2020)
+Raw roster debut and early feuds (2019–2020)

 In early 2019, Alexander competed in a tournament for a match for the title at WrestleMania 35, where Alexander lasted until the finals of the tournament, where he lost to Tony Nese.
 On the March 26 episode of 205 Live, he lost the match to Ariya Daivari when Oney Lorcan cost his match.
-On the April 17 episode of 205 Live, Alexander lost his final match on the brand against Lorcan, and after the match, the two shook hands as a sign of respect, thus ending their brief feud.
+On the April 16 episode of 205 Live, Alexander lost his final match on 205 Live against Lorcan, and after the match, the two shook hands as a sign of respect, thus ending their brief feud.

 As part of the 2019 WWE Superstar Shake-up, Alexander was drafted to the Raw brand.
 On the April 22 episode of Raw, Alexander would lose his debut match against Cesaro.
 On the June 24 episode of Raw, Alexander briefly won the 24/7 Championship from R-Truth before immediately losing it against EC3 during a flurry of title changes.
 On the July 8 episode of Raw, Alexander, disguised as Gary Garbutt (originally played by the former AAF's Memphis Express president Kosha Irby), teamed with Roman Reigns in a losing effort against Drew McIntyre and Shane McMahon.
 A week later on Raw, Alexander scored an upset victory over McIntyre, achieving his first victory on the brand.

 In August, Alexander entered the King of the Ring tournament, where he defeated Sami Zayn in the first round but lost to Baron Corbin in the quarter finals after he was attacked by The O.C.
 (AJ Styles, Luke Gallows, and Karl Anderson) prior to the match.
 The following week on Raw, he would pin Styles in a 10-man tag team match, earning himself a United States Championship title shot.
 At Clash of Champions, he was defeated by Styles.
 On the September 30 episode of Raw, Alexander would once again challenge Styles for the United States Championship, but was defeated again.